CompRoboMealVision/meal_recognition/README.md

 After running evaluations, we see that the top-1 precision is 0.684 and top-5 recall is 0.889 on 50016 examples.
 This do seem like promising figures, but when we ran our modified `label_image` script several times, the predictions are much worse than the prior results.
 This could be because of incorrect hyperparameters or not enough training duration.

 ## Code structure
-For the food recognition part, we used functions in different scripts and imported them across scripts.
-Each function has its own purpose, from using tensor flow to label images, to cropping a image after detecting plates, to graphing.

 `dcnns` contains scripts that train and validate our model.
 This trained models are then referenced in `meal_recognition`, which contains the full pipeline.
+Inside `meal_recognition`, we used functions in different scripts and imported them across scripts.
+Each function has its own purpose, from using tensor flow to label images, to cropping a image after detecting plates, to graphing.

 ## Challenges
 Because none of us had much machine learning experience, getting into this project was fairly difficult.
 It was challenging to determine a good starting place or even determine if the project was feasible.
 To tackle this, we read through many papers and tutorials.
 During this process, we discovered the training methods done in this project, and we had to find good resources along the way.